Council Tax Discretionary Reduction

 How to apply

-• take all reasonable steps to resolve the problems that are causing you hardship
+- Taken all reasonable steps to resolve the problems that are causing you exceptional hardship

-• check your entitlement to, and apply for, any other relevant Council Tax reductions.
-Please see our Can I get a Reduction? page.
+- Checked your entitlement to, and applied for, any other relevant Council Tax reductions.
+Please see Can I get a Reduction?

-You will need to provide evidence of your situation and explain the steps you have taken to try to resolve the problems causing hardship.
+You will need to provide evidence of your situation and explain the steps you have taken to try to resolve the problems.
+We will consider each case and circumstance individually.
 We will also need to check that if you are in arrears with your Council Tax, that this is for a genuine reason - not simply because you have chosen not to pay.

 Other short term help we can give people in difficult circumstances